lauringlab/COVID19SequenceCompile/README.md

     * <b>UpToDatePangolin</b>
       * compile_all_fastas.py

-And put them all in the same folder on your computer.
+And put them all in the same folder structure on your computer.
 Use full_run_code.R to run everything in the correct order.
 Ensure that all file paths and folder names mentioned in each code set are correct.

 <b>Additional Notes:</b>

 * At the beginning of full_run_code.R, there is a section of code to set the ```starting_path```, ```code_path```, ```batch_path```, and ```influenza_path``` for your particular computer.
 This only works for adjusting the portions of the necessary code that are called from the full_run_code.R file.
 In any instance, always check all file paths before running code files.
 * Ensure that you have access to either the LauringLab DropBox folder, or your own version of the pipeline folder structure, from your computer.

+---

-### Code Order:
+### SARS-CoV-2 Processing Code Order:

 Use full_run_code.R to run all the pieces of the pipeline in order.
 This order is outlined within the full_run_code.R file.
+These steps are also outlined within the [Google Tracking Document for SARS-CoV-2](<https://docs.google.com/spreadsheets/d/1GuPIPou3Y15_TH2cZbNJ1Y6BLTHNllD-2yvwmuPhfEM/edit#gid=744361978>)

 ### Data Dictionary for Compiled File: